from fastai.vision.all import *

 def f(x): return 3 * x**2 + 2 * x + 1

-What we want to do here is simple: imageine we don’t know the true mathematical function, and we’re trying to recreate it from some data.
-This is easier than trying to figure out if an image contains a basset hound or your grandma’s cat.
-Here’s the real function, and we’re going to try to mimic it using lot’s of different quadratic equations.
+What we want to do here is straightforward: suppose we don’t know the exact mathematical function, and we’re trying to reconstruct it from some data.
+Here’s the actual function, and our goal is to approximate it using a variety of quadratic equations.

 Creating Quadratics on Demand